akey7/chem-5845-jl/README.md

 ## Dependencies

-This repo requires `Distributions` and `Plots`.
+This repo requires a few packages.
 If needed, install then like this:

 ```
 import Pkg
 Pkg.add("Distributions")
 Pkg.add("Plots")
+Pkg.add("FFMPEG")
+Pkg.add("ImageMagick")
 ```

 This will download and compile a lot of code, so have a fast connection and be patient!